sampsaoinonen/TiRa-RouteOptimizer/documentation/implementation.md

 The program consists of three main components:

 1. **Algorithms**: This module contains the implementations of the **A\*** algorithm and the **Fringe Search** algorithm for finding the shortest path on a geographic graph.
 Both algorithms operate on graphs generated using OpenStreetMap (OSM) data, accessed through the **OSMnx** library.
+Based on course instructors guidance, both algorithms use Euclidean distance as the heuristic for estimating shortest paths, as this heuristic is effective on planar maps.

    - **AStarOSMnx**: Implements the A\* algorithm with heuristic-based pathfinding, designed for geographic graphs.
 It utilizes Euclidean distance as the heuristic.
    - **FringeSearchOSMnx**: Implements the Fringe Search algorithm, which is a more memory-efficient alternative to A\*, suitable for large graphs.
+It's also using the Euclidean distance as the heuristic.

 2. **Utility Functions**: Includes helper methods for calculating distances and manipulating graph data.
    - **graph_utils**: Contains functions for calculating distances (Euclidean) and computing edge lengths.